1. Introduction

 -

-Let inputLanguageAvailability be the result of computing summarizer language availability given options["
+Let inputLanguageAvailability be the result of computing language availability given options["

 expectedInputLanguages

-Let contextLanguagesAvailability be the result of computing summarizer language availability given options["
+Let contextLanguagesAvailability be the result of computing language availability given options["

 expectedContextLanguages